-Multi-ethnic and multi-religious City of Sarajevo is a treasure trove of historic sites.
-There are a lot of unique places you you will visit on this 4-hour walking tour.
-The three events which are most commonly associated with the city are:
+PRIVATE WALKING TOUR | 3 hours | 110 € | Discover Sarajevo with a local private guide.
+The multi-ethnic city of Sarajevo is a treasure trove of historical sites.
+There are a lot of unique places you will visit on this 3-hour walking tour.
+The three events which are most commonly associated with the capital of Bosnia and Herzegovina are:

 Our first stop will be the spot of the Sarajevo Assassination of 1914 – which is one of the events most commonly associated with the city.
 This historical event happened close to the famous Latin Bridge, a picturesque little bridge spanning the Miljacka River that runs through the heart of Sarajevo.

 We will continue our walk on the other side of Miljacka River, along its left bank, and get to an important landmark in Sarajevo - the Emperor's Mosque (Bosnian: Careva Dzamija), which is near the place where Sarajevo was founded.
-This is one of the first mosques built in Bosnia and Herzegovina and the first one in Sarajevo.
+That is one of the first mosques built in Bosnia and Herzegovina and the first one in Sarajevo.
 It was built in 1462.

 Dates: on request

-Price: 83 € per tour
+Price: from 110 € per tour

 The Old Jewish Temple - also known as the Old Synagogue and the Great Temple (Il Kal Grandi), is the oldest place of worship for Jews in Sarajevo.
-It was built in 16th century in the city's part called 'Velika Avlija', a small Jewish neighborhood in Sarajevo’s Bascarsija.
+It was built in the 16th century in the city's part called Velika Avlija, a small Jewish neighbourhood in Sarajevo’s Bascarsija.
 After several fires, the temple’s current appearance dates from 1813.
-In 1966 it became the Jewish Museum of Bosnia and Herzegovina and an annex of the Museum of Sarajevo, representing with great exhibitions the Jewish history in Sarajevo and Bosnia through the centuries.
+In 1966 it became the Jewish Museum of Bosnia and Herzegovina and an annexe of the Museum of Sarajevo, representing the great exhibitions of Jewish history in Sarajevo and Bosnia through the centuries.
 The Old Jewish Temple became a national monument of Bosnia and Herzegovina in 2003.